jfarmer/guess-words/README.md

 # Guess Words

-This is a 15-year-old old college project of mine from [John Goldsmith's](john-goldsmith) introductory computational linguistics course.
+This is a 15-year-old old college project of mine from [John Goldsmith's][john-goldsmith] introductory computational linguistics course.

 It uses statistical techniques to produce the most likely sequence of words from a stream of unbroken characters.

 The statistical model of word boundaries is a naïve unigram model create from training data.
-It uses the [Viterbi algorithm](wiki-viterbi) to generate the most likely sequence of words given the unbroken string of characters.
+It uses the [Viterbi algorithm][wiki-viterbi] to generate the most likely sequence of words given the unbroken string of characters.

 ## NOTE!!!